Whenever I hear the word ratatouille, I always think of the movie with Remy the rat, who makes his way to chef stardom.

 But if that’s not your jam, you could also use your favorite type of cooked grain.
 I would recommend quinoa, or wild rice for some variety.

-Another great way to amp up the flavor is to serve this dish with a dollop of smooth goat cheese, to add a little tanginess to the mix.
+Another great way to amp up the flavor is to serve each bowl of ratatouille with a dollop of smooth goat cheese on top, to add a little tanginess to the mix.
 It is SO tasty.

 Looking for even more ways to enjoy vegetables?
 Here are some of my favorite recipes on Foodal to try next: